- 11+ English: ISEB and public school exams, including pre-tests

 No two students are the same, and so an individualised approach tailored to each child's strengths and areas of focus is not a bonus in tutoring, but a necessity.
 Through this, alongside a detailed knowledge of the curriculum and exam specifications, I aim to fully equip each student with the confidence and know-how to not only achieve their goals, but crucially keep an eye on the 'bigger picture' and enjoy the learning experience.
 I believe there's no such thing as a stupid question, and teaching students to be comfortable in uncertainty is an integral part of properly learning a topic - very often, a tentative response will be on exactly the right path to the answer!

 What I do when I am not tutoring

 Outside of tutoring full-time, I am a keen sportsman - especially those involving racquets - although my competence varies wildly!
 Another of my passions is reading; books on psychology, neuroscience, fantasy, history and sci-fi populate my rapidly-warping bookcase.
 I can always be found with a minimum of two books in my bag at any one time; even narrowing it to two can be a real challenge!

-I also harbour a long-term ambition to complete a Masters degree in Psychology, having always been fascinated by the interplay between the mind and brain both scientifically and philosophically.
+I also harbour a long-term ambition to pursue further studies in Psychology, having always been fascinated by the interplay between the mind and brain both scientifically and philosophically.
 However, fascination doesn't necessarily entail understanding, and so I can commonly be found poring over the latest articles in philosophy of mind with a look of thorough befuddlement.

-On a less cerebral note, I enjoy exploring the many cultural sights of London - particularly gigs, theatre and museums.
+On a less cerebral note, I enjoy exploring the many cultural sights of London: musical theatre, discussion groups, gigs and museums in particular.

 "When Harry walked out of the door my daughter's grin was from ear to ear, she jumped up & down and punched the air.
 Let me tell you, that has never happened over a comprehension before!"
 (Mother of Year 6 student)